Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 UpdatedOn  | `lastModifiedDateTime` | Date and time the item was last modified in the data source.|
 Url  | `url` | The target URL of the item in the data source.

-**Preview data**
+#### Preview data

 Use the preview results button to verify selected properties and filters.

 ### Sync

 The refresh interval determines how often your data is synchronized between the data source and the Confluence Cloud Copilot connector index.
 There are two types of refresh intervals – full crawl and incremental crawl.
 For more details, click [here](configure-connector.md#guidelines-for-sync-settings).
-You can change the default values of refresh interval from here if you want to.
+You can change the default values of the refresh interval from here if you want to.

 ### Review and test your connection